All Episodes

 She had no idea.

-And the point is that in each of these instances, wherever Cruz goes, there is an effort to disqualify him and discredit him with Republicans.
+And the point is that in each of these instances, wherever Cruz goes, there is an effort to disqualify him and discredit him with Republicans, not with the Democrats per se.

 They think that's already done.

-And you th your point was that all of this is a side issue when it comes to people your age determining who to vote for, and you think Republicans are missing the boat uh in in focusing on Hillary doesn't know how to use a fax machine, not going to convince anybody in your age group not to vote for her, right?
+And your point was that all of this is a side issue when it comes to people your age determining who to vote for.

 Right.

-That I think was the most telling of it all.
+That, I think, was the most telling of it all.

-So what else are you gonna try to deflect?
+She crossed her arms almost as a, okay, so what else are you going to try to deflect?

 That's not the point.